Palestina travel info

 How

-I moved: plenty of minibuses, shared taxi and few slow
+plenty of minibuses, shared taxi and few slow buses.
+Distances

-buses.
-Distances are short, but at the check points it can be
+are short, but at the check points it can be a loooong wait;

-a loooong wait; it might even be faster walking through and
+it might even be faster walking through and change vehicle

 Freezing

-or baking?: temperature hot (even in the night), bearable
+temperature hot (even in the night), bearable though

 Where